Estimate the cost of your bathroom remodelEstimate

 The wavy tile finish comes in tiles similar to the subway tile finish, with the same kind of faux grout lines.
 The only difference is that wavy finish, which you can have running either horizontally or vertically along the walls in your shower area.

-Those you want a more sombre looking shower area can choose matte finish shower wall panels.
+Those who want a more somber looking shower area can choose matte finish shower wall panels.
 Available in a wide range of colors, the matte finish is achieved by lightly sanding the panels and finishing them with a coat of permanent sealant.

 Well, let’s look at some of the pros and cons of both.

 - Shower wall panels come in larger sizes than traditional bathroom tiles.
 That means a few panels could cover the same area as a few hundred tiles.

 - Shower panels are easy to stick over any solid surface and do not require grouting.
 This makes it easier to install than traditional ceramic tiles.

 - Tiled walls take effort to clean, thanks to the grouting involved.
 In comparison, shower wall panels can be easily cleaned using an antiseptic spray and a cloth.

 - The average cost of a shower wall panel kit is between $1,000 to $1,800.
 A medium-sized shower stall would cost at least $2,000 to cover in ceramic tiles.
 This makes shower wall panels more affordable.